spacetelescope/jwst/docs/jwst/background_subtraction/main.rst

 observing mode and the available data.
 Here we give an overview of the different methods that are available, when they can be used, and where they occur in the processing flow.
 Imaging and spectroscopic observations share one method for background subtraction, while others are unique to spectroscopic data only.
+See the documentation for the individual steps mentioned here for complete details on how each of them function.

 Imaging Mode
 ------------